jameshughes89/cs102/src/site/labs/objects-collections/objects-collections.rst

 Course Class
 ------------

 A ``Course`` is a simple object to keeps track of data.
-Refer to topic :doc:`Java vs. Python topic </topics/objects-review/objects-review>` for guidance on creating this class.
+:doc:`Refer to the objects review topic </topics/objects-review/objects-review>` for guidance on creating this class.

 #.
 Create a class called ``Course`` that has three private fields: ``programCode``, ``courseCode``, and ``courseTitle``